makeabilitylab/physcomp/communication/handpose-serial.md

 function onNewHandPosePrediction(predictions) {
   if (predictions && predictions.length > 0) {
     curHandPose = predictions[0];
-    // console.log(curHandPose);
+    console.log(curHandPose);
   } else {
     curHandPose = null;
   }
 }
 {% endhighlight JavaScript %}

-You can view, play with, and edit [this code](https://editor.p5js.org/jonfroehlich/sketches/7q-M3hpvrE) in the p5.js online editor.
+You can view, play with, and edit [this code](https://editor.p5js.org/jonfroehlich/sketches/7q-M3hpvr) in the p5.js online editor.
 But there's not much there yet!

 #### Add in drawing code

 Now, the fun part!
+Let's add drawing code to render three things:
-Let's render the 21 HandPose keypoints as circles (in a new function called `drawHand()`), a bounding box with overall hand confidence score (in a function called `drawBoundingBox()`), and some convenience text to tell the user about model initialization.
+- the **21 HandPose keypoints** as circles (in a new function called `drawHand()`),
+- a **bounding box** with overall hand confidence score (in a function called `drawBoundingBox()`), and

-First, let's update the `draw()` function:
+- some **convenience text** to tell the user about model initialization ("Waiting for model to load...").

+First, let's update the `draw()` function to show some convenience text when the model is still loading and call drawing functions for the hand keypoints and bounding box (if the hand was detected):

 {% highlight JavaScript %}
 function draw() {
   image(video, 0, 0, width, height);

-  if(!isHandPoseModelInitialized){
-    // Show user initialization text
+  if(!isHandPoseModelInitialized){ // if hand model not yet initialized, show "model loading" text
     background(100);
     push();
     textSize(32);